Dear Friend and Comrade,

 Note: this is another reason why people should not reach out to the NLG with questions about the specifics of their case.
 Once again, this letter is intended for informational purposes only, and is not considered legal advice.

 The court told some people they need to pay a certain amount for the services provided by their assigned attorney.
 Do I need to make a payment of some sort?

-The court set a date for a “preliminary hearing.”
-Do I need to appear physically for that court date?
+Do I need to appear physically for all of my court dates?

 A standard condition of release is that the person will appear at all future court dates.
 Willfully failing to appear at a court date you have notice of could be treated as a violation of a release condition.
 Violating your release can result in sanctions, up to and including revocation of release and pretrial detention at the DC Jail.
 Failing to appear at a court hearing can also be charged as a separate felony.
 If you are unable to appear for your hearing for some reason, notify your attorney immediately so they can attempt to reschedule the hearing or perhaps waive your presence at the hearing and proceed without you.

 I was arrested and my cell phone was confiscated.
 Do I need to worry about my privacy on my phone going forward?

 In this day and age, it is possible for law enforcement to compromise phones.
 So, if you can afford to replace your phone taken by the police and returned to you, that is the safest option.
 Password protecting your phone with at least six characters is also a good idea.
 If you choose to keep your phone regardless of the risk, change your password.
 If the police did not return your phone to you, you can still transfer your phone number to a new phone through your phone service provider.
 Talk to your attorney about what to do if the police confiscated your phone.

 Should I write down what happened to me during and after my arrest?

 Do not write anything down until you have talked to your attorney about doing so.